 Q: What steps have been taken to help ensure the ongoing health and safety of patients, physicians, staff, and the community?

-In light of COVID-19, we are following the guidelines of the State Department of Health, the Centers for Disease Control and Prevention (CDC) ↗, and our local Infection Control and Prevention Team.
+In light of COVID-19, we are following the guidelines of the State Department of Health, the Centers for Disease Control and Prevention (CDC), and our local Infection Control and Prevention Team.
 We have implemented extra precautionary measures and additional protocols to help ensure a safe and clean environment for our patients, physicians, staff and community.
 These include, but are not limited to:

-- Appointments scheduled to best avoid crowded lobbies and waiting rooms
+- Appointments scheduled to best avoid crowded lobbies and waiting rooms.

-- Anyone with symptoms will be evaluated in a safe, dedicated area
+- Anyone with symptoms will be evaluated in a safe, dedicated area.

-- Social distancing measures in common areas
+- Social distancing measures in common areas.

-- Mandatory mask policies for staff, patients, visitors and providers
+- Mandatory mask policies for staff, patients, visitors and providers.

-- Limited visitation
+- Limited visitation (see current policy below)

-- Rigorous cleaning and disinfection of waiting rooms, exam rooms (between each patient), lobbies and restrooms, including frequently touched surfaces
+- Rigorous cleaning and disinfection of waiting rooms, exam rooms (between each patient), lobbies and restrooms, including frequently touched surfaces.

 - Hand sanitization: We clean our hands before and after we see you.
 You should clean yours when you enter and exit our building.